International Organization of Securities Commissions: Structure

 The organization is made up of a number of committees that meet several times a year at locations around the world supported by a permanent administrative General Secretariat.

 Administratively, IOSCO is run by a General Secretariat based in Madrid, Spain.
 The IOSCO Board is IOSCO's governing and standard-setting body.
 It is composed of 35 securities regulators; Jean-Paul Servais, Chairman of the Financial Services and Markets Authority, is the chair of the IOSCO Board.
-He is supported by three vice chairs: Dr. Mohamed Farid Saleh, Executive Chairman, Financial Regulatory Authority, Egypt; Shigeru Ariizumi, Vice Minister for International Affairs, Financial Services Agency, Japan; and Rostin Behnam, Chairman, Commodity Futures Trading Commission, United States of America.
+He is supported by a vice chair: Dr. Islam Azzam, Executive Chairman, Financial Regulatory Authority, Egypt.

 Regional committees

 The Growth and Emerging Markets (GEM) Committee is the largest Committee within IOSCO and represents more than 75 percent of the IOSCO membership, including ten of the G20 members.
-Dr Mohamed Farid Saleh, Executive Chairman of the Financial Regulatory Authority, Egypt, is Chair of the GEM Committee.
+Dr Islam Azzam, Executive Chairman of the Financial Regulatory Authority, Egypt, is Chair of the GEM Committee.

 The GEM Committee comprises 92 members and 25 non-voting associate members who include the world's fastest-growing economies.
 Emerging economies are expected to represent a growing portion of IOSCO membership as new members continue to join.
 IOSCO is the only international standard setter that has a committee solely responsible for emerging market issues.
 This inclusiveness increases IOSCO's effectiveness and positions it to play a bigger part in shaping the global regulatory framework: The GEM has been allocated a seat on the IFRS Foundation Monitoring Board.

-IOSCO counts four regional committees: Africa / Middle-East (AMERC) chaired by Ms. Nezha Hayat, Chairperson and CEO of the Moroccan Autorité Marocaine du Marché des Capitaux, Asia & Pacific (APRC) chaired by Ms. Julia Leung Chief Executive Officer of the Hong-Kong Securities and Futures Commission, European Regional Committee (ERC) chaired by Mr. Jean-Paul Servais Chairman of Belgium’s Financial Services and Markets Authority, and Inter-American Regional Committee (IARC) chaired by Ms. Lucia Buenrostro Vice President of Regulatory Policy at the Mexican Comisión Nacional Bancaria y de Valores.
+IOSCO counts four regional committees: Africa / Middle-East (AMERC) chaired by H.E.
+Waleed Saeed Al Awadhi, chief executive officer, Securities and Commodities Authority, United Arab Emirates, Asia & Pacific (APRC) chaired by Ms. Julia Leung Chief Executive Officer of the Hong-Kong Securities and Futures Commission, European Regional Committee (ERC) chaired by Mr. Jean-Paul Servais Chairman of Belgium's Financial Services and Markets Authority, and Inter-American Regional Committee (IARC) chaired by Ms. Christina Rolle, Executive Director of the Securities Commission of The Bahamas.